-The UC President’s Carbon Neutrality Initiative (CNI) Student Fellowship Program funds student-generated projects that support the UC system’s goal to produce zero-net greenhouse gas emissions in scope 1 and 2 emissions by 2025.
+The UC President’s Carbon Neutrality Initiative (CNI) Student Fellowship Program funds student-generated projects that support the UC system’s goal to produce zero-net greenhouse gas emissions in scope 1 and 2 emissions and/or address climate change in other ways.
 More on the UC Carbon Neutrality Initiative at the UCOP website or for local information, please visit UCSB’s CNI Homepage.
 All 10 UC campuses plus the UC Office of the President, UC Agriculture and Natural Resources, and Lawrence Berkeley National Laboratory are participating in the program.
 The program began in spring 2015.
-The program is open to both undergraduate and graduate students, and administered at each location to ensure that student efforts align with local needs.

 UCSB seeks students who would like to build on the work already happening on campus, who are excited to partner with the many stakeholders (students, staff, and faculty) engaged in this topic, and who are interested in helping us plan for and implement projects that help us achieve the goals of the UCSB Climate Action Plan and the CNI.
 Each student will be asked to either